AmirBGitHub/fatigue-gait-classification/README.md

 # Guideline

-download the package and run Read_and_Classify_CrossValSubj.m file.
+Download the package and run Read_and_Classify_CrossValSubj.m file.

 This repository contains the data and code for reproducing the results from: